Azure/RGCOPY/rgcopy-docu.md

 tag-set.ps1 $resourceGroup vm2 'rgcopy.ScriptStartSap=/root/startSAP.sh'
 ```

-***
-## Analyzing Failed Deployments
+### Analyzing Failed Deployments
 Azure is validating an ARM template as the first step of an deployment.
 This validation might fail for various reasons.
 In this case, you can see the errors **in the output of RGCOPY** (on the host and in the RGCOPY log file).
-The screenshot below is from an old version of RGCOPY.
-In the meanwhile, RGCOPY performs several checks (including number of data disks) before starting the deployment.
+RGCOPY performs several checks (including quota of VM families) before starting the deployment.
+The screenshot below shows a quota issue that has not been checked in beforehand by RGCOPY yet.

 If the ARM template validation succeeds but errors occur during deployment then you can check details of the deployment errors **in the Azure Portal**.

 !["failedDeploymentRGCOPY"](/images/failedDeployment.png)